-Why a New Car?
+Why a New Car Purchase?

 I do buy cars to last a decade, as made obvious by my current car ownership that contains a second decade old car.
 The depreciation on a new basic car amortized over a decade will be minor.
 The added benefit is that you will know the history of the car and can enjoy a care free warranty for the first few years.
 That being said, the process I describe below will help you regardless of whether you are interested in purchasing a new or used vehicle.

 How to Lower Your Price

-The key to this or any purchase negotiation is to identify a person with a need equal or greater then your own and fill that need while filling your own.
+Once you’ve identified your target model it is time to find the dealership with the best deal.
 It is a well known fact that car dealerships manage to a monthly quota.
 So, it stands to reason that hitting them up for a purchase around the end of the month will work in your favor.
 Each dealer will have a different level of need.
 Some will be fighting to stretch that last little bit of their quota, while others will be looking for the sale simply to keep the doors open by meeting their financial obligations.
 The key is to find the dealer with the biggest need, but how?

 To start compose an email.
 This email should be addressed to the dealership and ask them for their lowest price on the specific, make, model, options, and color you would like to purchase.
 Include in this message any financing you require.
 Denote in this message that you will purchase in the next week, that you have sent this request to multiple dealers, and that they should send you their best price.
 Wherever possible separate the sale of your existing car from this purchase to keep the negotiation as simple as possible.

 Making the New Car Purchase